Get It Back, and Much More

 If you’ve lost teeth, or are about to have some extracted, you’re facing many new limitations.
 You might only be able to eat soft foods because eating anything else causes you discomfort.
 You might not be able to speak clearly and naturally.
 You can smile but the idea embarrasses you—especially if the missing teeth are in your smile zone.
 Your face may even take on a sunken, aged appearance if your tooth loss leads to bone recession.

 There are many solutions to recover your smile, including dental bridges and dental implants, which offer the function and aesthetics of real teeth, jaw protection, and unequaled longevity.
 You may be surprised at how quickly you’re able to eat, speak, laugh, and smile again once your teeth are replaced by our team at Radiant Exceptional Dentistry.
-If you have failing or missing teeth in Bryan–College Station, TX, reach out, we’ll help you find the tooth replacement solution you need for a complete, confident, and healthy smile.
+If you have failing or missing teeth in Bryan–College Station, TX and surrounding areas, reach out, and we’ll help you find the tooth replacement solution you need for a complete, confident, and healthy smile.

 Life with Missing Teeth